MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsCallQueue.md

 ```

 ### -OverflowRedirectPersonAudioFilePrompt
+_Saving a call queue configuration through Teams admin center will *remove* this setting._

 The OverflowRedirectPersonAudioFilePrompt parameter indicates the unique identifier for the Audio file prompt which is played to the caller when being redirected to a person in the organization due to overflow.

 ```yaml